joelburton/Homework/Homework02/README.md

 I'm hoping you can help!
 We need to deliver this report ASAP!

-I've attached the code we have so far in the file produce_summary.py along with delivery logs for the last three weekd.
-The guy who started it, has now left to start his own startup, Squiysh ("Lyft for WinterSquash").
+I've attached the code we have so far in the file produce_summary.py along with delivery logs for the last three weeks.
+The guy who started it, has now left to start his own startup, Squiysh ("Lyft for WinterSquash") and you're the only developer left on the team that knows python.

 If it helps, we know the correct count for the melons delivered on 4/30 is 515 and the order total for that day was $1,904.35.